cooperkimm/NLP-project/README.md

 ## NLP Techniques

 Write a description of what natural lanugage technique (NLP) you implemented in your project.
 State which methods in your project are associated with this, and a brief explanation of how those methods word and how they are necessary in the NLP technique.

+A natural langauge technique that we implemented in our project was the .get() method.
+This method helped us get the specifed index from our .txt file and use the .random method to help provide a unique password recommendation to our users.
+This method helps us apply a natural language technique into our project.